 Use this checklist to help you plan your schedule and tackle one or two issues at a time.

-Day one, check your characters’ names.
-Day two, check for excessive passive voice.
+On day one, check your characters’ names.
+On the second day, check for excessive passive voice.
 Day three, you choose.

 Some book editors spend more time working on a manuscript than the author spent writing it.

 The more time you invest in self-editing your book, the better the final result will be.

 If you still plan to hire an editor, it will cost you much less because of all the work you did.